microsoft/vscode-docs/docs/java/java-container.md

 ![Azure Login](images/java-container/device-login2.png)

-You can now right click on an image in DockerHub or an Azure Container Registry and choose "Deploy Image to Azure App Service".
+You can now right click on an image in DockerHub or an Azure Container Registry and choose **Deploy Image to Azure App Service**.

 ![Deploy to Azure](images/java-container/deploy-to-azure.png)

 From here you will be prompted for a Resource Group, location, an App Service Plan, and a globally unique website name.
-Once it's deployed to Azure App Service, you will get a URL for the web app running on the Cloud!
+Once it's deployed to Azure App Service, you will get a URL for the web app running in the Cloud!

 ## Next steps